 Year 1: The Foundation of Restorative Practices in Schools

 Year 3: Continuity, Collaboration, and Community

 If you are enrolled in Dr. Marian’s Restorative Practices course, click here to access the participant materials.
 Note that this page is password-protected.

 “Releasing teachers from their classrooms for professional development can be delicate.
 If they are going to spend the time, they want it to be relevant, engaging, delivered by competent trainers, and include some practical take-aways they can apply in their classrooms the next day.
 All of these were true of the Restorative Practices training provided to MCS by Youth For Christ.
 It has been a valuable experience that I would not hesitate to repeat.
 Positive approaches to student discipline are critical pieces in changing schools and communities.
 I can think of few training topics that hit so close to the core of having the potential to change the educational trajectory of our youth.”

-— Mike Henderson, Senior Director Human Resources, Modesto City Schools
+— Mike Henderson, Assistant Superintendent, Modesto City Schools

 Restorative Practices Seminar, Day 1: Introduction, Dr. Marian Fritzemeier, Ed.D.